Victoria’s COVID-19 crisis by the numbers

-* 240 new cases, continues a run of days when that number has been under 300

-* 13 deaths, taking the state toll to 376 and the national figure to 463
+* Nine deaths, taking the state toll to 385 and the national figure to 472

-* Latest deaths include a man in his 70s, six women in their 80s, five women and one man in their 90s
+* Latest deaths include a man in his 60s, a woman in her 70s, two women and two men in their 80s, two women in their 90s, and one man in his 100s

-* 622 people in hospital, with 43 in intensive care and 28 of those 43 on ventilators
+* 626 people are in hospital, with 40 in intensive care, and 25 of those are on ventilators

 KEY AGED CARE OUTBREAKS